mbudget0x01/street-learning-app-v2/README.md

 1. Download or copy just the `Dockerfile`
 2. Build the docker container.
 The container will clone this repo itself in the build stage.
-3. After the build you are left with a nxinx container, containing the built app
+3. After the build you are left with a `nginx` container, containing the built app
 4. you are ready to go.

 ## Add new StreetFiles

-All the related files are loacted under `assets/public/streets`.
+All the related files are loacted under `/public/assets/streets`.
-1. If you wan't to provid this to everyone.
+1. If you want to provid this to everyone.
 Fork this repo.
 2. Add a new StreetFiles.
 You need to provide a `.json` file containing all the streets as simple list.
 The name of the file doesn't matter much.
 A reference can be found below.
 ```javascript
 ["street1","street2",...]